Avanti Kumar Singh

 What should you expect?

 I mean, the clue is in the name, but we haven’t been asking just anyone.
-From world renowned doctors and chefs to writers and nutritionists, each superstar will be enlightening us on their use of herbs, spices and foods for both flavor and function.
+We’ve carefully curated a series of interviews with experts whose lives and careers align with Ayurvedic, a 5000 year old science of wellness from India.
+From world renowned doctors and chefs to writers and nutritionists, each superstar will enlighten us on their use of herbs, spices and foods for both flavor and function.

 Avanti Kumar-Singh, is an Ayurveda Wellness Expert on a mission to show how Ayurveda is a health catalyst to achieve optimal wellness in modern life.